Skip to main content

 static ref MY_CUSTOM_REGISTRY: Registry = Registry::new_custom(Some("da_commit".to_string()), None).unwrap();

-static ref SIG_RECEIVED_COUNTER: IntCounter = IntCounter::new("signature_received", "successful signatures requests received").unwrap();
+static ref SIG_RECEIVED_COUNTER: IntCounter = IntCounter::new("signature_received", "successful signature requests received").unwrap();

 Start Metrics Provider